What's the Problem?

 Affected products are sold as pre-mixed in plastic pouches and are dished out in various weight increments into a “deli cup,” FDA said.

 The problem was found when an independent lab identified the presence of listeria in samples of Norpac Fisheries shrimp poke taken during routine testing.
 Norpac has ceased the production and distribution of the product while the FDA investigates the source of the contamination.

 If you purchased any shrimp poke that is affected by this recall, you should not eat it, and either throw it away or return it to the point of purchase for a refund.
 Anyone concerned about a potential listeria infection should contact their healthcare provider immediately.

 See all related food poisoning lawsuits our attorneys covered so far.

 Do I Have a Shrimp Poke Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Shrimp Poke Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Shrimp Poke Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating recalled shrimp poke, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.